DjoleMNE/Lazy_Robot_Control_by_Relaxation_of_Motion_and_Force_Constraints/README.md

 # MT_testing
-Testing code and graphs for Master Thesis
+Testing code and graphs for Master's Thesis